awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 Determine the type of primary key you want:

-- Partition key.
-This is a unique identifier for the item in the table.
+- **Partition key** - This is a unique identifier for the item in the table.
   If you use a partition key, every key must be unique.
-  The table we create in these code examples will contain a partition key that uniquely identifies a record, which can be a customer, an order, or a product.

-  Therefore, we'll create some global seconday indices to query the table.

-- Partition key and sort key.
+- **Partition key and sort key** - In this case, you don't need a unique partition key.
-  In this case, you need not have a unique partition key, however, the combination of partition key and sort key must be unique.
+  However, the combination of partition key and sort key must be unique.

-We'll show you how to create all of these when you create a table, and how to use them when you access a table.
+These examples show you how to create these different keys when you create a table, and how to use the keys when you access a table.

+The table you create in these code examples contains a partition key that uniquely identifies a record, which can be a customer, an order, or a product.
+Therefore, you also create some global secondary indices to query the table.

-### Modeling Customers, Orders, and Products in Amazon DynamoDB
+### Model Customers, Orders, and Products in Amazon DynamoDB

 Your Amazon DynamoDB schema to model these tables might look like this: